BenchCLAMP: A Benchmark for Evaluating Language Models on Syntactic and Semantic Parsing: Abstract

 \section{Abstract}

-We introduce {\bf BenchCLAMP}, a {\bf Bench}mark to evaluate {\bf C}onstrained {\bf LA}nguage {\bf M}odel {\bf P}arsing , which produces semantic outputs based on the analysis of input text through constrained decoding of a prompted or fine-tuned language model.
-Developers of pretrained language models currently benchmark on classification, span extraction and free-text generation tasks.
-Semantic parsing is neglected in language model evaluation because of the complexity of handling task-specific architectures and representations.
 Recent work has shown that generation from a prompted or fine-tuned language model can perform well at semantic parsing when the output is constrained to be a valid semantic representation.
-BenchCLAMP includes context-free grammars for six semantic parsing datasets with varied output meaning representations, as well as a constrained decoding interface to generate outputs covered by these grammars.
+We introduce {\bf BenchCLAMP}, a {\bf Bench}mark to evaluate {\bf C}onstrained {\bf LA}nguage {\bf M}odel {\bf P}arsing, that includes context-free grammars for seven semantic parsing datasets and two syntactic parsing datasets with varied output representations, as well as a constrained decoding interface to generate only valid outputs covered by these grammars.
 We provide low, medium, and high resource splits for each dataset, allowing accurate comparison of various language models under different data regimes.
-Our benchmark supports both prompt-based learning as well as fine-tuning, and provides an easy-to-use toolkit for language model developers to evaluate on semantic parsing.
+Our benchmark supports evaluation of language models using prompt-based learning as well as fine-tuning.
+We benchmark eight language models, including two GPT-3 variants available only through an API.
+Our experiments show that encoder-decoder pretrained language models can achieve similar performance or surpass state-of-the-art methods for syntactic and semantic parsing when the model output is constrained to be valid. \blfootnote{$\textbf{*}$ Work done while at Microsoft Semantic Machines.}